Hello! Hello!! It's ThursYAY baby :D

 2. Focus on regular strength training and strive for muscle failure.

 Regular strength training is also cardiovascular training.
 It offsets the steady decline in muscle mass and metabolic rate that commences in our 30s.
-Only progressive strength training, performed 3 to 4 times per week, will help build muscle and brain mass.
+Progressive strength training, performed 3 to 4 times per week, will help build muscle and brain mass.
 You must train to the point of muscle fatigue and failure.
 The weight should be heavy enough to challenge you.
 You need to feel the burn and be out of breath when done.

 3. High-intensity interval training is king.